Pencil: Grading and classification

-Graphite pencils are made of a mixture of clay and graphite and their darkness varies from light grey to black: the more clay the harder the pencil.
+Graphite pencils are made of a mixture of clay and graphite and their darkness varies from black to light grey.
+A higher amount of clay added to the pencil makes it harder, leaving lighter marks.
 There is a wide range of grades available, mainly for artists who are interested in creating a full range of tones from light grey to black.
 Engineers prefer harder pencils which allow for a greater control in the shape of the lead.

 Manufacturers distinguish their pencils by grading them, but there is no common standard.
 Two pencils of the same grade but different manufacturers will not necessarily make a mark of identical tone nor have the same hardness.

 Most manufacturers, and almost all in Europe, designate their pencils with the letters H (commonly interpreted as "hardness") to B (commonly "blackness"), as well as F (usually taken to mean "fineness", although F pencils are no more fine or more easily sharpened than any other grade.
-Also known as "firm" in Japan).
+Also referred to as "firm" by many manufacturers).
 The standard writing pencil is graded HB.
-This designation was in use at least as early as 1844.
-It used B for black and H for hard; a pencil's grade was described by a sequence or successive Hs or Bs such as BB and BBB for successively softer leads, and HH and HHH for successively harder ones.
+This designation, in the form "H. B.", was in use at least as early as 1814.
+Softer or harder pencil grades were described by a sequence or successive Bs or Hs such as BB and BBB for successively softer leads, and HH and HHH for successively harder ones.
 The Koh-i-Noor Hardtmuth pencil manufacturers claim to have first used the HB designations, with H standing for Hardtmuth, B for the company's location of Budějovice, and F for Franz Hardtmuth, who was responsible for technological improvements in pencil manufacture.